 Please visit the Events, Activities and Groups page.

 Inverclyde Libraries want to make our services as inclusive and accessible as possible for everyone across our sites.
 For general information please visit the Accessibility page.

 To support and assist people with autism we now have a range of sensory and stress-relieving resources at every branch.
 Please see the Au-some Libraries! page or ask staff for details.

 Inverclyde Libraries’ staff has received Dementia Friends Scotland training and work hard to support people living with Dementia and those who support them.
 Please see our Accessibility page for further details or speak to any member of staff.

 Inverclyde Libraries welcome breastfeeding in all our buildings, places and spaces.
 Please speak to any member of staff if you require a space with more privacy.

 Inverclyde Council are committed to tackling period poverty.
-We provide free sanitary products in all of our schools, libraries, community centres and I-youth zones.
-These are provided in gender neutral toilets
+We provide free sanitary products in all of our libraries, schools and community centres.
+These are provided in our accessible toilets.